-.
-But before entering on the subject, I take the liberty of laying before the eyes of the reader some facts relative to Geneva, because these facts throw light on the question of the establishment of elders, and on the position of the brethren of &#8220;L&#8217;Ile&#8221;| with regard to these matters.
+But before entering on the subject, I take the liberty of laying before the eyes of the reader some facts relative to Geneva, because these facts throw light on the question of the establishment of elders, and on the position of the brethren of "L'Ile"¦ with regard to these matters.

-<h3>Chapter 3</h3>
+CHAPTER 3

-Having gone about eleven years ago to Geneva, because I had been told that I should find there some brethren who met on nearly the same grounds as ourselves, without any intention of labouring in those parts, I found the pastors of the Bourg de Four divided amongst themselves, and the flock on their part holding meetings with the object of judging of the prerogatives of the pastors| After some hesitation, I endeavoured to bring them together and repair the breach; a work to which, as a stranger, I might apply myself without entering into painful details.
+Having gone about eleven years ago to Geneva, because I had been told that I should find there some brethren who met on nearly the same grounds as ourselves, without any intention of labouring in those parts, I found the pastors of the Bourg de Four divided amongst themselves, and the flock on their part holding meetings with the object of judging of the prerogatives of the pastors¦.
+After some hesitation, I endeavoured to bring them together and repair the breach; a work to which, as a stranger, I might apply myself without entering into painful details.

-By the grace of God I succeeded, and peace was reestablished.
+By the grace of God I succeeded, and peace was re-established.

 The principle that the Church was in ruins powerfully contributed to that end, in that I maintained the authority of the Epistles to Timothy and Titus, whilst recognizing that the

-| Notwithstanding the accusations of blasphemy directed against brethren, the Editor of &#8220;La Reformation&#8221; was not afraid to uphold his point in an article which this journal recently devoted to &#8220;A Glance,&#8221; etc.
+¦ Notwithstanding the accusations of blasphemy directed against brethren, the Editor of "La Reformation" was not afraid to uphold his point in an article which this journal recently devoted to "A Glance," etc.

-| The place of meeting of the so-called &#8220;brethren&#8221; in Geneva.
+¦ The place of meeting of the so-called "brethren" in Geneva.

-| I do not doubt at this time that the question of the clergy was at the root of all this.
+¦ I do not doubt at this time that the question of the clergy was at the root of all this.
 But at that time I had no suspicion of it, and I only interested myself in it for the sake of peace amongst these brethren.

 {189}

 actual state of things placed obstacles to our following out these epistles rigorously and in the details, on the question of elders, which had the effect of calming their minds.
 I cannot fail here to acknowledge the kindly feeling and affection which I at that time met with, whether from the ministers or amongst the brethren.
 I enjoyed their hospitality.
 God is my witness that I sought but their welfare.
-There was in their system more formalism than I could have desired.| But I bore with it, avoiding certain details which weighed on my conscience, such as voting, in which, as a stranger, I was plainly not called to take a share, although soon much bound up with the flock.
+There was in their system more formalism than I could have desired¦.
+But I bore with it, avoiding certain details which weighed on my conscience, such as voting, in which, as a stranger, I was plainly not called to take a share, although soon much bound up with the flock.
 During four years I laboured in maintaining peace and unity, pressing on brethren the remembrance that though they might find some things which grieved them, the pastors had been the means of assembling the flock, and that very fact, as well as their work, was a legitimate source of influence, and gave them a right to the respect of brethren.

-More than six months before the rupture which took place at La Pelisserie, on the occasion of a conference between the pastors and the flock, one of the pastors let me know that I ought not to be present, seeing I was not one of the flock.
+More than six months before the rupture which took place at La Pélisserie, on the occasion of a conference between the pastors and the flock, one of the pastors let me know that I ought not to be present, seeing I was not one of the flock.
 This communication was made to me at a moment when I was uncertain whether I ought to be present at the meeting or not.
-All uncertainty was put an end to, and I answered, &#8220;Well!
-I hardly knew what to do; here is my path plainly marked&#8230;&#8221; I have taken no part in the course of affairs at La Pelisserie from that day onward.
+All uncertainty was put an end to, and I answered, "Well!
+I hardly knew what to do; here is my path plainly marked ... ."
+I have taken no part in the course of affairs at La Pelisserie from that day onward.
 I left Geneva and I withheld totally from all interference.